peterhcharlton/RRest/RRest_v3.0/Publication_Specific_Scripts/ImP_SQI/README.md

 The work relating to the MIMIC dataset in this publication can be reproduced as follows:

+### Reproducing the analysis
+These steps can be used to quickly reproduce the analysis using the curated and annotated dataset.

+*   Download the curated and annotated dataset from [Zenodo]() using this [direct download link]().
+*   Run the analysis using the *run_imp_sqi_mimic.m* script.

+### Full reproduction
+These steps include downloading the raw data files, extracting data from these files, collating the dataset, manually annotating the data, and performing the analysis.

 *   Download data from the [Vortal dataset](http://peterhcharlton.github.io/RRest/vortal_dataset.html).
 You will need to download the data from young and elderly subjects at rest (the *vortal_young_elderly* dataset).
 *   Use *run_vortal_downsampler.m* to downsample the ECG and PPG signals in the dataset.
 This will generate the *vortal_factors* dataset.
 *   Copy the *vortal_factors* dataset to the root data folder, which is the folder specified by *up.paths.root_folder* in *setup_universal_params.m*.
 *   Use Version 3 of the toolbox of algorithms.
 Ensure that all the required respiratory signals can be extracted by enabling the relevant settings in *setup_universal_params.m* .
 *   Extract respiratory signals and calculate their qualities by calling the main script using the following command: *RRest('vortal_factors')* .
 *   Run *run_vortal_determinants_analysis.m* to perform the statistical analysis described in the publication.

 ## Further Resources